HeIsIdeus/celebrityMemory/README.md

 Testing
 ================================
 For testing the games, the best way is to do it on a localhost on your computer.
-Otherway, some of the games won't properly work (cross domain permissions, etc).
+Otherwise, some of the games won't properly work (cross domain permissions, etc).

 Purpose